-When it’s really hot outside, nothing tastes better to me than a salad like this Tomato Salad with Avocado, Tuna, Cilantro, and Lime.
+When it’s really hot outside, nothing tastes better to me than a salad like this Tomato, Avocado, and Tuna Salad.
 The salad started as a lunch inspired by the need to use up some cilantro, but I added juicy cherry tomatoes, avocado, Italian tuna, and and a dressing with lime juice and it turned out to be a salad recipe I’m sure I’ll be making over and over.

 I used my favorite Tonno Genova Italian tuna packed in olive oil, which is probably one of the reasons this tasted so good to me.
 This brand is much less expensive than the imported olive oil packed tuna, and after I found it last summer, I used it in so many salads and never got tired of eating it.
 And I used a generous amount of tuna in proportion to the other ingredients for protein and to keep the carbs relatively low, since tomatoes aren’t all that low in carbs.